After going through years of medical school – you’re an expert in medical lingo.

 Physician Employment Agreement Checklist

 A good rule of thumb when it comes to physician employment contracts is to check it over for certain components.
+That’s when the role of physician employment contract review comes in.

 I’ve provided this handy checklist that you can use to judge your contract for completeness: